Note: PPC and Paid Media are, essentially, the same thing.

 After consulting with you to learn about your situation and requirements, we’ll develop a PPC strategy for you.
 A PPC strategy is essentially your ‘play’, which is usually multi-phased and multi-pronged.
 In other words – your PPC strategy is seldom one tactic and it is ever-evolving with a six-month rolling roadmap.

 This is not as complicated as it might sound.
-Let’s say you’re a new business, and you sell organic coffee online.
-Your starting play might be Google Shopping ads to ‘move product’ to people searching on Google for organic coffee.
-Once you master that phase one, you’ll want to move on to step two to target coffee lovers with video ads on Facebook and YouTube to grow your brand and following.
+Let’s say you’re a new business and you sell organic coffee online.
+Your starting play might be Google Shopping ads to ‘move product’ to people searching on Google for organic coffee, and once you master that first phase you’ll want to move on to phase two and start targeting coffee lovers with video ads on Facebook and YouTube to grow your brand and following.

-With decades of experience in our team and many hundreds of clients, we are well-versed at identifying the right strategy for every business we meet, whether you’re a fledgling small business or a multi-national large corporation.
+With decades of experience in our team and many hundreds of clients we are well-versed at identifying the right paid media strategy and getting PPC budgeting just right for each and every business we meet, whether you’re a fledgling small business or multi-national large corporation.